I’ve used SiteGround WordPress hosting for AskEustache, this site you’re on, for 3 years.

 Security against common online threats

 Siteground uses secure isolated accounts on shared servers.
 It means that if a customer site hosted on the same server is infected, yours will not.

-In addition to that, Siteground stores automated backups of your website daily and store them for 30 days.
+In addition to that, Siteground stores automated backups of your website daily and stores them for 30 days.